BayAreaMetro/baus_docs2/docs/pba40/scenarios_def_pba40.md

 * residential parking minimums decreased in PDAs along rail
 * SB743 as in scen0
 * OBAG: In 2010 one account is set up for the entire region.
 Each year $200m is added to the account.
 In a given year, whatever is in the account is available to subsidize housing construction within any PDA in the region.
-* redev in jurisdictions with at least one PDA: Within each jurisdiction, 1% of the increase in value of all market-rate buildings is available to subsidize low-income housing construction within that jurisdiction's TPAs.
-(This is a redirection of taxation so ideally it wouldn't be a fee so it wouldn't slow constructon.)
+* inclusionary housing policy in jurisdictions with at least one PDA that taxes new housing construction to subsidize affordable housing construction within that jurisdiction.
 * vmt_fee_com assesses fees on office and retail construction in zones where employees have high average commute lengths.
 Zones are classified according to the variable nonres_cat in [vmt_fee_zonecats.csv](https://github.com/MetropolitanTransportationCommission/bayarea_urbansim/blob/master/data/vmt_fee_zonecats.csv).
 * builds projects where scen1=1 in [Development Projects](https://github.com/MetropolitanTransportationCommission/bayarea_urbansim/blob/master/data/development_projects.csv).
 These are 1) projects built between 2010 and 2015, and 2) large institutional projects started by 2015
 * scenario 1 network/policies